shacknetisp/sneakladder/README.md

 An item that allows travel up and down "sneak ladders."
+Depends upon the sneak glitch being enabled.

 Craft:
 * <>     | Wood   | <>